 Original prüfgeräte (test equipment) used by V.E.B.
 Büromaschinenwerk Sömmerda for the Soemtron 22x range of calculators no longer exists having been scrapped when the factories were closed many years ago.
-A photo (right) of the Soemtron 220 production line, shows several of the test stations with Prüfgeräte and oscilloscopes, both of which can be seen in the photo to the left of the white coated technician with his back to the camera.
-Click any image for a larger version.
+A photo (right) of the Soemtron 220 production line, shows several of the test stations with a Prüfgerät and oscilloscope, both of which can be seen in the photo to the left of the white coated technician with his back to the camera.

 We have tabulated the differences between the service connectors in the Soemtron 22x machines by comparing the service connectors of our ETR 220 machines with the listings and drawings in the Russian Technical Manual, we then added the connections from our ETR 222 and 224 machines.

 From this information it would appear that the original Prüfgerät had two (common ?)
 32 pin leads for signal acquisition from the main card cage of the machine being tested, with a display and test point matrix of five rows of ten signals on its front panel, along with a few other test points and switches.
 Comparing the service connector pinning to the Prüfgerät front panel drawing on page 185 of the Russian Technical manual gives a very close match suggesting that the two cables are one-to-one pinned and that there were probably front panel overlays for the display matrix to change the signal names between the various models.

 If you have any further historical information, circuits, drawings, photographs, data or manuals about the Soemtron ETR 220, 221, 222, 224 or their manufacture, test equipment (Prüfgeräte) or you just know more about the Soemtron companies in general then please let us know, contact us.